 Foro Italico: Obelisk created from Cararra marble and dedicated to Benito Mussolini in 1932.

-EUR: In Piazza Guglielmo Marconi stands an obelisk (1959) dedicated to Guglielmo Marconi, which was erected for the summer Olympics of 1960.
+EUR: In Piazza Guglielmo Marconi stands an obelisk (1959) dedicated to the Italian inventor Guglielmo Marconi (1874-1937), which was erected for the summer Olympics of 1960.

 its art, history and culture.